sinch/sinch-sdk-java-quickstart/tutorials/voice/capture-leads-app/README.md

 ```
 Contains `https://0e64-78-117-86-140.ngrok-free.app` value.

-This value must be used to configure callback's URL from your [Sinch dashboard](https://dashboard.sinch.com/sms/api/services)
+This value must be used to configure the callback URL on your [Sinch dashboard](https://dashboard.sinch.com/voice/apps)